7 easy ways to improve your finances this week

 Estimated time: 1-5 minutes

 Speaking of numbers to know, your credit score is the main factor that lenders use in establishing your credit worthiness.
 What many people don’t realize is that you typically have more than one credit score.
 No matter.
 Just checking any of them now will help you get a handle on where you stand, and these days you can check one of your scores for free through your bank, credit card issuer or a free online service.
-Not happy with what you see?
-You can start improving your credit score with these tips.

 Estimated time: 5 minutes

-Thursday: Ask the Real Question
+Thursday: Ask the real question

 The real question may surprise you, but here it is: “Am I earning enough?”
 Fill out an online salary estimator, found on some job sites, to find out.
 The estimator will prompt you to enter where you live, years of experience and other relevant info.
 In return, it will share comparable salary ranges for your profile.
 Then, create a plan to negotiate to where you should be.